 Head

-Medium length, deep through, broad skull, very pronounced cheek muscles, distinct stop; and ears are set high.
+Medium length, deep throat, broad skull, very pronounced cheek muscles, distinct stop, and ears are set high.

-Skull: The shape of the top skull should show the underlying bone structure. not be so overly padded with flesh or muscle as to totally mask it, and appear lumpy.
+Skull: The shape of the top skull will show the underlying bone structure.
+Not be so overly padded with flesh or muscle as to mask it and appear lumpy.

-Muzzle: Medium length, rounded on upper side to fall away abruptly below eyes.
-Jaws well defined.
-Underjaw to be strong and have biting power.
+Muzzle: Medium length, rounded on the upper side to fall away abruptly below eyes, Jaw well defined, under the jaw to be strong and have biting power.

-Ears: Cropped or uncropped, the latter preferred.
-Uncropped ears should be short and held rose or half prick.
-Full drop to be penalized.
+Ears: Cropped or uncropped the latter preferred uncropped ears should be short and held rose or half prick.
+The total drop is penalizing.

 Neck, Topline, Body

-Topline: Back fairly short.
-Slightly sloping from winters to rump with the gentle short slope at rump to base of the tail.
+Topline: Back relatively short.
+It is slightly sloping from winters to rump with the short, gentle slope at rump to the tail’s base.

-Body: Well-sprung ribs, deep in rear.
+Body: Well-sprung ribs deep in rear.
 All ribs close together.
-Forelegs set rather wide apart to permit chest development.
+Forelegs set relatively wide apart to permit chest development.
 Chest deep and broad.

 Serious Faults: